Skip to content

 Introduction to UbiOps

-UbiOps is developed for data scientists and teams who are looking for an easy and production-ready way to deploy and run their Python or R models as live services in the cloud.
+UbiOps is developed for data scientists and teams who are looking for an easy and production-ready way to:

 UbiOps takes care of containerization of your code, deploying it as a microservice with its own API endpoint, request handling and automatic scaling.
 There are also advanced features for creating data pipelines, version management, job scheduling, monitoring, security and governance.